GabrielLaTorre/task-manager-fe/README.md

 # TaskManagerFe

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.10.
+This project serve as frontend for Task manager project

 ## Development server